kasra-hosseini/obspyDMT/README.rst

 2. Supports both event-based and continuous requests.
 3. Extracting the information of all the events via user-defined options (time span, magnitude, depth and event location) from IRIS, NEIC and GCMT.
 Therefore, moment tensor information can also be retrieved.
 4. Updating existing archives (waveforms, stationXML/response files and metadata).
-5. Processing the data in *serial* or in *parallel* (e.g. *removing the trend of the time series, tapering, filtering and Instrument correction*).
+5. Processing the data in *serial* or in *parallel* (e.g. *removing the trends and means of the time series, tapering, filtering and Instrument correction*).
 6. Management of large seismological datasets.
 7. Plotting tools (events and/or station locations, ray coverage (event-station pair), epicentral-distance plots for all archived waveforms and seismicity maps).
 In case that the moment tensor information is retrieved, it is also possible to plot the beachballs at the location of events.
 8. Exploring stationXML files by plotting the instrument response for all stages and/or for each stage.